tillrd/Lufalyze/README.md

 ---

-**Built with ❤️ for audio professionals and enthusiasts.**
+**Built with ❤️ for audio engineers and enthusiasts.**

-*Lufalyze: Making professional loudness analysis accessible to everyone.*
+*Lufalyze: Making loudness analysis accessible to everyone.*